chznbaum/mernmom/_posts/2016-11-07-get-involved-forming-a-local-coding-group-for-growth-and-community.markdown

 Building a site, meanwhile, is possible almost for free while the group is still small (I'm only paying for domain, inexpensive hosting, and email).
 The benefit of having one primary place to direct members and have them congregate can't be overstated.
 Once members can be organized, that's when they can really get to work on coded-from-scratch projects that can be highlighted on our site.

 Are you thinking about starting a local coding group where you live?
-Share your concerns in the comments, and I'd love to help you out.
+Share your concerns  on [Twitter](https://twitter.com/intent/tweet?text=%40chznbaum&url=http%3A%2F%2Fmernmom.com%2F2016%2F11%2F07%2Fget-involved-forming-a-local-coding-group-for-growth-and-community.html), and I'd love to help you out.
+Clicking that link will open a Twitter prompt directed at me including the link to this article for your convenience.